GambiaRising

 Picture

-Yaya was GambiaRising's first in-country co-ordinator, after Mike and Father Jean moved to the U.S. and Senegal respectively, and before Father Moses took the reins.
+Yaya was GambiaRising's first in-country co-ordinator, after Mike and Father Jean moved to the U.S. and Senegal respectively.
 While doing so, Yaya worked at Peace Corps in the Finance and Training departments.
 Yaya now resides in Massachusetts and works at a benefits administration company.
-But when he is not working there, he is a Communications Coordinator, updating student records, and organizing their videos and photos to keep sponsors informed.
+But when he is not working there, he is our Student Records Coordinator, updating student records, and organizing their videos and photos from all our Gambia-based team.

 Bjorn Betzler